mvolkmann/blog/src/flutter.md

 This allows tests to focus on specific functionality being tested.
 It also allows tests to run without requiring an internet connection.

-The {% aTargetBlank "", "http" %} library includes
+The {% aTargetBlank "", "http" %} package includes
 the ability to mock responses to HTTP requests.

 The steps to use this are: